Tel: +33 (0) 1 47 20 40 07

 Stretch marks on black skin are larger and the affected areas less usual (shoulders, inner arms).

-In populations with black skin, the melanomas produced are larger, their melanin content more dense.
+In populations with black skin, the melanomas produced are larger as their melanin content is more dense.
 On the contrary, in white populations, melanomas, whose characters contrast with those of the preceding ones, are associated in vesicles limited by a membrane.

 Thus, each melanocyte contains 5 times more melanomas in an Asian subject than in a white individual and 8 to 10 times more in a black subject than in a white.
 Sun exposure leads to stimulation of melanogenesis and an increase in the number of melanocytes.
 It is therefore necessary to expose yourself to the sun’s rays, reasonably, for all skin types but especially for colored skin.

 In phototherapy, for light to exert a biological effect, it must first of all be absorbed by a molecule.
 When it is irradiated under good conditions, it acquires excess energy, it is said to be “excited” which allows it to trigger a series of biochemical reactions.

 Thus, the waves emitted by LEDs can stimulate all the mechanisms of cell regeneration.

 The light emitted by the LED is a cold, monochromatic light.
 LEDs emit enough energy to stimulate a cellular response in the body for healing.
 Light is a wave made up of multiple wavelengths characterized by a specific color.
 Visible waves are called “colors”, others are invisible, such as UV and infrared.
 Each of them produces specific electromagnetic vibrations.